bford26/bford26.github.io/pages/programming/pyorbit.md

 <div style="text-align:center"><img src="/assets/my_images/pyorbit/SelfConDist.png" alt="SelfConDist" class="center" width="500"></div>

-A major concept in the field of beam physics is linear transformations (i.e. FODO matrices), specificaly in 6D phase space.
+A major concept in the field of beam physics is linear transformations (i.e. FODO matrices), specifically in 6D phase space.
 The linear transformations of the 6 coordinates can be represented by the transport matrix $R(s,s_0)$, where the it is a function of the points $s$ and $s_0$.

 $$ Phi(s) = R(s,s_0) \cdot \Phi(s_0) $$

-For the concept of uniform focusing our transport matrix simplifies because we make simple assumptions about the symmitries and it is defined in terms of the Twiss parameters.
+For the concept of uniform focusing our transport matrix simplifies because we make simple assumptions about the symmetries and it is defined in terms of the Twiss parameters.

 <div style="text-align:center"><img src="/assets/my_images/pyorbit/TransportMatrix.png" alt="TransMatrix" class="center" width="500"></div>